-Olympic athlete tests positive in Tokyo days before 1st game
+Olympic athletes test positive in Tokyo days before Games

 He is the third athlete who was staying at the village to test positive.
 Two South African men’s soccer players had their COVID-19 cases announced Sunday.

-The players and a team video analyst who tested positive one day earlier were moved to the “isolation facility” managed by the Olympic organizing committee.
+The players and a team video analyst who tested positive one day earlier were moved to the “isolation facility” managed by the Tokyo Olympic organizing committee.

 Their 21 close contacts around the South Africa team now face extra scrutiny before their first game Thursday against Japan in Tokyo.
 The monitoring regime includes daily testing, traveling in a dedicated vehicle, training separately from teammates not affected and being confined to their rooms for meals.

-The conditions mean “although you are a close contact you are able to do the minimum that you need to do so that you can continue your preparation for the Games while you are being monitored,” Pierre Ducrey, the Olympic Games operations director, said Monday.
+“Although you are a close contact, you are able to do the minimum that you need to do so that you can continue your preparation for the Games while you are being monitored,” said Pierre Ducrey, the Olympic Games operations director.

-Earlier Monday, before the Czech case was reported, Tokyo Olympic organizers confirmed three new COVID-19 cases, including a media worker arriving in Tokyo and Games staffer or official in the Chiba prefecture.
+Earlier Monday, before the Czech case was reported, Tokyo Olympic organizers confirmed three new COVID-19 cases, including a media worker arriving in Tokyo and a Games staffer or official in the Chiba prefecture.

-Both people, who were not identified, went into a 14-day quarantine, Games organizers said.
+Both people, who were not identified, went into a 14-day quarantine, organizers said.

-The Tokyo metropolitan authority reported 727 new COVID-19 cases Monday, which was the 30th straight day the tally was higher than one week earlier.
+The Tokyo metropolitan authority reported 727 new COVID-19 cases Monday, which was the 30th straight day the tally was higher than the previous week.
 The count was 502 last Monday.

 The games open Friday with no fans in nearly all event venues, including at the opening ceremony, amid a state of emergency in Tokyo, and a slower than hoped for vaccine rollout.
 Japanese authorities said Monday 21.6% of the nation’s 126 million population is fully vaccinated.

-The total of Games-related infections is now 58 since July 1.
+The total of Games-related infections was officially 58 since July 1 before the two new cases were announced.
+They should be added to the official tally on Tuesday.

 These resulted from 22,000 people arriving in Japan since July 1 with 4,000 of those staying in the village, Ducrey said.
-Around 11,000 athletes are due to compete at the Tokyo Olympics through Aug.
-8.
+About 11,000 athletes are scheduled to compete at the Tokyo Olympics.

 More AP Olympics: https://apnews.com/hub/olympic-games and https://twitter.com/AP_Sports